 Make a Payment is one your hardest-to-find website features

-For the 2019 Review of North American Electric and Gas Company Websites, we asked reviewers to find 11 utility website features, including Make a Payment.
+For the 2019 Website Benchmark, we asked reviewers to find 11 utility website features, including Make a Payment.
 For other important features such as Contact Us, Outages or Emergencies, and My Account, reviewers found them nearly 100% of the time.
 But for Make a Payment, reviewers found the feature only about 81% of the time, meaning about 20% of reviewers were unsuccessful.
 Top-performing utilities had success rates of about 91% for Make a Payment, but like all features, you should aim for a 100% findability success rate.

 Learn more about the E Source Website Benchmark

-We’ve been conducting the Review of North American Electric and Gas Company Websites, otherwise known as the E Source Website Benchmark, every two years since 2002.
+We’ve been conducting the Website Benchmark, otherwise known as the E Source Website Benchmark, every two years since 2002.
 Through it, we benchmark roughly 100 utility websites to gauge how successful they are in serving residential customers.
 We rate the usability and availability of websites from both a computer and a mobile device on a variety of key features, including those accessed on the public side as well as on the secure side of the site.
 Our study has quickly become the industry standard for assessing website improvements as they relate to customers’ contact preferences.

 Visit our Market research page for more information on all of our E Source studies.